tholinka/Arch-Setup/3 - Pacstrap and Chroot.md

 # Installing Part 3 - Pacstrap and Chroot

-> This assumes that Part 2 is already done, and your sitting on the command prompt with your partitions mount to /mnt.
+> This assumes that Part 2 is already done, and your sitting on the command prompt with your partitions mounted to /mnt.

 1. run `pacstrap /mnt base base-devel`
-    * You can also add on to that command to install other things, I'd recommend adding `git vim networkmanager`, and `intel-ucode` if you have an intel cpu.
+    * You can also add on to that command to install other things, I'd recommend adding `git vim networkmanager`, and `intel-ucode`or `amd-ucode` as applicable.
     * e.g. `pacstrap /mnt base base-devel git vim networkmanager`.
 2. Make fstab with `genfstab -U /mnt >> /mnt/etc/fstab`
+   * `/mnt/etc/fstab` edits
+     * For a marginal boot speed increase, edit `/etc/fstab` and remove the `rw` line from your `/` partition, as systemd will now do that instead
+     * `btrfs` changes
+       * You may want to specify a compression and compression level, e.g. `compress=zstd:15`
+       * e.g. your full `fstab` entry for a `btrfs` filesystem might be `relatime,autodefrag,compress=zstd:15,subvolid=5,subvol=/`
+         * `ssd` or `nossd` might be useful, but it should get autodetected
+         * `space_cache=v2` might be useful in the future when the `btrfs` command gets better (non-read-only) support for it, but right now `v1` is the default.
 3. chroot into the new install, `arch-chroot /mnt /bin/bash`
 4. Uncomment `en_US.UTF-8 UTF-8` (or your locale, you can uncomment multiple) in `/etc/locale.gen` and then run `locale-gen` and then run `echo LANG=en_US.UTF-8 > /etc/locale.conf` (replace en_US.UTF-8 with your locale).
     * if you set your keyboard earlier (to anything non-us), make those changes perminent in by editing `/etc/vconsole.conf` to include `KEYMAP=[keymap setting]` and, after a newline `FONT=[font setting]`